 If you’re reading this, your startup is likely raising (or preparing to raise) capital.
 Congratulations!

 Your startup team has developed its minimum viable product, tested the market, and proven the utility of your offering.
 The company-building phase is just beginning, but you’ve reached an important milestone.
-With some investment from a venture capital partner, your company will have the fuel to reach your next set of goals.
+With some investment from a venture capital collaborator, your company will have the fuel to help reach your next set of goals.

 There’s a lot going on.
 Pitch decks and investor meetings are taking up most of your time.
 Your potential investors have asked you to take on the due diligence process: the exercise that allows them to analyze the opportunities and risks associated with your company.
 There are plenty of documents, forms, and data to keep track of, whether you’re in the middle of the process or getting ready to start.